Botmasher/pixar-in-a-box/art-of-storytelling/story-journal.md

 Part D:
 What would life be like in the world from part C?
 I think it would feel dull and mundane at first, and for everyone living it day to day.
 For the character (or characters?) who realize what's going on, it feels like a revelation, maybe followed by a dose of futility.

+## Activity 1.5: Elevator Test
+Step 1: Character from your favorite films
+The Fresh Prince would not notice it at first, then look around, fake playing it cool.
+(I'm aright, 's aright.)
+Depending who's trapped with him, he starts escalating and making the situation worse.
+Then at some point he totally freaks out and lets out his signature scream.
+Once he's free, he totally plays it off like he was a strong survivor and whoever was in there with him actually flipped out.

+Step 2: Character you are creating
+The archivist gets quiet.
+Not out of fear.
+She's industrious.
+She looks around to collect evidence of what's going on.
+Other people are getting nervous, but she's alert.
+She tells a couple sarcastic jokes to lighten the mood, but this actually aggravates one of the fearful members in the party.
+The situation gets really tense, but by the end, she's found a way out.

+## Activity 1.6: Internal vs External
+Part A: main characters
+1. funny prince
+2. girl ali'i
+3. smart high school student

+Part B: external features
+1. bright clothes, wide range of frequency in voice, hi-top fade, big smile
+2. long hair, active hands, wide eyes, comes with a companion
+3. sharp eyes, hunched over desk, pen, friendly chatter, long pauses

+Part C: internal features
+1. funny, silly, heartwarming, charming, accepting, not quite fitting in
+2. curious, adventurous, determined, loyal, conflicted
+3. intelligent, logical, one step ahead, dismissive, certain, superior

+Part D: features of someone you know
+external: cuddly short fur, beady eyes, beanbag body, lost nose, side hole
+internal: anger at humanity, desire to consume, strong sense of justice, tribalism

+Part E: one of your characters you're developing
+external:
+- human
+- wearing kind of plain antique clothes, shades of dust and sepia
+- moves cautiously but deliberately
+- first thing you'd notice would be the backpack and glasses
+internal:
+- likes trying unfamiliar cuisines, new technology for function not form, close friends, cats
+- fears clocks, own past, mean people getting the upper hand
+- emotion most often felt is a combination of joy + disgust
+- if trapped in an elevator, assessing, problem solving and snarky comments would ensue